joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 my entire self.
 It is not of half of myself, nor is it of some superposition of you and me.
 Somehow, whatever is going on in my brain to produce my consciousness contains my whole brain, not just a subset of it, and that it doesn't also include anyone else's brain.

 Some individuals with severe epilepsy have to have the corpus callosum severed.
 The corpus callosum joins the left hemisphere to the right hemisphere.
 Once these individuals have the corpus callosum severed, they seem to exhibit [*two* consciousnesses][18] rather than one.

+This is important because any theory of consciousness needs to account for the boundaries of consciousness.
+Evidently consciousness includes *all* the neurons in the cerebral cortex.
+I can't pick out the neurons in the left hemisphere and say that that because they form a tightly integrated network of neurons, they are conscious, because their connection to the right hemisphere causes there to be a *single* consciousness, not two which talk to each other via the corpus callosum.
+Somehow consciousness is a *global*, non-local phenomenon, yet simultaneously bounded in physical space.

 The "consciousness is computation" argument essentially fails to account for this fact.
 Since "a computing system" is not well defined in physical space, it's impossible to say where the computer ends and the rest of the world begins.
 We are fooled by the fact that the computers we are familiar with are put in neat boxes.
-But if our computer is just a bunch of rocks on the sand the limits of the "computer" are much less clear.
+But if our computer is just a bunch of rocks on the sand the limits of the "computer" are not obvious.
 The "consciousness is computation" argument plays on our intuition that the CPU is like a brain and the box that the computer is in is like a skull.